Table of Contents

 - This QR code works across all UPI apps.

 This is similar to the UPI webflow.
-However, the customer does not need to enter their UPI ID and can choose to scan a QR Code.
+However, the customer can scan the QR code instead of entering their UPI ID.

 This feature is provided by Cashfree.
 On scanning, a payment request gets initiated to the customer’s UPI app which needs to be approved.
 Once the customer pays, Cashfree will automatically complete the transaction and mark it as paid.

 Any business willing to provide seamless UPI payment flow.
-In this, since a dynamic QR code is generated for each transaction, tagging the payment as successful for a transaction is automated.
+In this case, since a dynamic QR code is generated for each transaction, tagging the payment as successful for a transaction is automated.

 - The payee merchant, instead of (or in addition to) sharing their UPI ID as text, converts it to a QR Code which is easy to scan and pay.